TIMELINE: Novak Djokovic's bid to compete at Australian Open | Sports-Games

 - Australia

-Djokovic's visa was canceled by border officials when he arrived in Australia, before a judge overturned that and said the 34-year-old from Serbia could stay.
-As of Wednesday, Djokovic's case was in the hands of Australia's immigration minister, Alex Hawke, who has the power to reject the visa and make the top-ranked player leave the country.

-Djokovic is a nine-time champion at the Australian Open, including each of the past three years.
-He owns 20 Grand Slam singles titles in all, tying him with Roger Federer and Rafael Nadal for the most won by a man in tennis history.
+The Australian government has canceled his visa twice and Djokovic's lawyers have appealed twice.
+The outcome could be determined Sunday morning in Melbourne when a court is supposed to hear arguments from both sides on the latest appeal.

+Djokovic, the No. 1-ranked man in tennis and seeking a record-breaking 21st major championship, had his visa revoked by Australia's immigration minister on Friday and is facing deportation.
+That came four days after an initial attempt by the government to reject the visa was overturned by a judge on procedural grounds.
+His exemption from a COVID-19 vaccination requirement to compete in the Australian Open was approved by the Victoria state government and Tennis Australia, which apparently allowed him to receive the visa to travel.
+But he was detained at the airport upon arrival.

-Here is a look at the timeline of events involving Djokovic's trip to Australia, from a comment about COVID-19 vaccinations nearly two years ago to his attempts Wednesday to clarify some elements of the case in his first extensive comments about it: April 2020: As the coronavirus pandemic rages, Djokovic issues a statement, saying, ''Personally I am opposed to the vaccination against COVID-19 in order to be able to travel.
-But if it becomes compulsory, I will have to make a decision whether to do it, or not.''
+Here is a look at the timeline of events involving Djokovic's trip to Australia: ___ April 2020: As the coronavirus pandemic rages, Djokovic issues a statement, saying, "Personally I am opposed to the vaccination against COVID-19 in order to be able to travel.
+But if it becomes compulsory, I will have to make a decision whether to do it, or not."
 June 2020: With the professional tennis tours on hiatus because of the pandemic, Djokovic organizes a series of exhibition matches in Serbia and Croatia with no rules requiring social distancing or masking.
 The Adria Tour is called off after some players get COVID-19; Djokovic and his wife, Jelena, test positive.

 Dec.
 17, 2021: Djokovic attends an event in Belgrade honoring youth tennis players.
 Parents post photos on social media showing Djokovic and the young players without masks.
 Djokovic later says he was asymptomatic, took an antigen test before the event that showed he was negative, and only received the positive PCR result after the event.

 Dec.
-18, 2021: Knowing he tested positive, Djokovic does an interview and photo shoot with the French newspaper L'Equipe.
-He acknowledges weeks later: ''On reflection, this was an error of judgement.''
+18, 2021: Djokovic does an interview and photo shoot with the French newspaper L'Equipe, but does not say anything at the time about having tested positive .
+He says in January that he knew at the time he had COVID-19, saying: "On reflection, this was an error'' of judgment.
 Dec.
 22, 2021: According to court documents, Djokovic tests negative for COVID-19 in Serbia.
 Dec.
 29, 2021: Djokovic withdraws from Serbia's team for the ATP Cup, days before the competition is due to begin in Sydney.
 No reason is given.

 Jan.
 5, 2022: Djokovic arrives at Melbourne Tullamarine Airport.

 Jan.
 12, 2022: Djokovic's most extensive public comments on the matter come via a post on social media that is put up by someone while he is practicing at the Australian Open's main stadium.
-He acknowledges a mistake on his travel declaration for Australia, which failed to indicate that he had been in multiple countries over the prior two weeks.
-Djokovic blames his agent for checking the wrong box on the form, calling it ''a human error and certainly not deliberate.''
-He also clarifies the timing of his positive COVID-19 test from December and subsequent whereabouts.
+He says there was a mistake on his travel declaration for Australia, which failed to indicate he had been in multiple countries over the preceding two weeks.
+Djokovic blames his agent for checking the wrong box on the form, calling it "a human error and certainly not deliberate."
+He also discusses what he says was his positive COVID-19 test in December and the L'Equipe interview.

 Jan.
-13, 2022: The Australian Open draw is scheduled to be held, determining the men's and women's singles brackets for the tournament.
+13, 2022: Djokovic is included in the Australian Open draw.
+He is slated to play another Serbian player, Miomir Kecmanovic, in the first round.

+Jan.
+14, 2022: Immigration Minister Alex Hawke says he used his ministerial discretion to revoke Djokovic's visa on "health and good order grounds, on the basis that it was in the public interest to do so."
+Djokovic's lawyers say they plan to appeal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)